Natsumi Murakami

 Natsumi Murakami (村上 奈津実, Murakami Natsumi) is a Japanese voice actress associated with Yūrin Pro.
-She is best known for voicing Ako Saotome in Aikatsu Stars! and Ai Miyashita in Love Live!
-School Idol Festival All Stars for the Nijigasaki High School Idol Club.
+She is best known for voicing Ako Saotome in Aikatsu Stars!, Yume Hinata in Mewkledreamy and Ai Miyashita in Love Live!
+Nijigasaki High School Idol Club.

 Biography

 Natsumi Murakami was born in Tokyo on 7 September 1995.
 Her motivation to become a voice actor came from a reading drama where a junior high school English class spoke to an Alice in Wonderland book; her classmates gave her the impression that Alice's voice was cute, and she became interested in the voice acting profession.
-The perspective of the anime that she liked originally changed, and she was impressed by Miyano Mamoru's performance in Death Note.
+The perspective of the anime that she liked originally changed, and she was impressed by Mamoru Miyano's performance in Death Note.

 As a junior high school student, she could not work part-time and did not have the money to attend lessons, so she concentrated on schoolwork.
 After completing exams, Murakami started looking for a school she could study voice acting.
 Murakami attended hands-on classes at several vocational schools and training schools, and seeing good tension in it, decided to enroll in Keiko Yokozawa's school, where she started learning the basics of voice acting.

 Her debut anime was in Aikatsu Stars!, where she voiced Ako Saotome.
 She mentions Ako Saotome as a turning point in her voice acting career, and says that she is important in her life.
 In addition to Saotome, she also cites Wobblinger-Milli, a character she voiced in the video game Quiz RPG: The World of Mystic Wiz, as leaving a lasting impression on her.

 She voiced Ai Miyashita in Love Live!
-School Idol Festival All Stars for the Nijigasaki High School Idol Club.
-She reprised the role for the project's anime adaptation, which premiered in 2020.
+School Idol Festival All Stars and the 2020-2022 anime adaptation Love Live!
+Nijigasaki High School Idol Club.